opentok/opentok-archive-transcription-demo/README.md

 You can easily deploy this demo to Heroku using the deploy button below.
 Or, read on if you want to deploy it to anywhere else.

+This application includes the server to transcribe the archives, a HTTP JSON API to fetch the transcripts and a web client to access the transcripts.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 ## Workflow